-Almost all humans grind the teeth or clench the jaw to manage stress.
+Almost all humans grind their teeth or clench their jaw to manage stress.
 Bruxism is defined by chronic tooth grinding or clenching, day or night.
 Bruxism is one of the most common sleep disorder, and can cause significant damage to the patient.

 Typically, the front 6 upper and lower teeth grind against each other laterally.
 This movement puts strain on the medial pterygoid muscles and the temporomandibular joints.
 Bruxism is associated with chronic stress or anxiety, depression, and Alzheimer’s disease.

 Slowly, bruxism wears down the teeth and strains the muscles, causing:

 - Gum recession